-^{7.} The Australia Institute (2021), Putting a Cap on Community.
+7. The Australia Institute (2021), Putting a Cap on Community.
 Public Service in Challenging Times (australiainstitute.org.au)

-8 Basically, rate revenue is not keeping pace with inflation or the true cost of service delivery.
+The Victorian Auditor General's Office (VAGO) reported in their Results of 2021-22 Audits: Local Government report that 'the growth in council expenses outpaced the increase in their own source revenue'.8 Basically, rate revenue is not keeping pace with inflation or the true cost of service delivery.
 The report notes: